Alternate history: Television

+The TV show Sliders explores different possible alternate realities by having the protagonist "slide" into different parallel dimensions of the same planet Earth.The Great Martian War 1913-1917 is an alternate history mockumentary where giant martians with machines invaded the Earth during WW1, causing huge technological upgrades and the entente and central powers fighting alongside each other.SS-GB shows a world where the Axis powers quickly win World War II, killing Churchill and installing a puppet government.
+However, British resistance fights back.

 In the various Star Trek TV shows and spin off media a Mirror Universe has been encountered where Earth has an empire that subjugates other planets.
 Doppelgängers of the main cast of many the TV shows appear in that reality.

-The Watchmen (TV series) is set on a world where costumed heroes were initially welcomed but later outlawed.
-Set 34 years after the events of the comic book on which the series shares a name.
+The Watchmen series is set on a world where costumed heroes were initially welcomed but later outlawed.
+It is set 34 years after the events of the comic book on which the series shares a name.